 Describe how the State's strategies will improve access to activities leading to recognized postsecondary credentials, including Registered Apprenticeship certificates.
-This includes credentials that are industryrecognized certificates, licenses or certifications, and that are portable and stackable.
+This includes credentials that are industry-recognized certificates, licenses or certifications, and that are portable and stackable.

-North Carolina's sector strategies, job-driven workforce strategies, and career pathways strategies all emphasize the importance of post-secondary credentials.
-North will focus efforts by all education and workforce programs to help working adults gain post-secondary credentials either through the state's higher education system or through other strategies such as Registered Apprenticeship and third party industry credentials.
+Governor Cooper's NC Job Ready initiative and North Carolina's sector strategies, job-driven workforce strategies, and career pathways strategies all emphasize the importance of post-secondary credentials.
+North Carolina will focus efforts by all education and workforce programs to help working adults gain post-secondary credentials either through the state's higher education system or through other strategies such as Registered Apprenticeship and third party industry credentials.